Fancy2209/Recapturing-The-DeadZone/src/content/docs/thelaststand/app/game/data/humanappearance.md

 A change in appearance dispatch the changed signal.

 Internal methods contain:

 - Reading XML assets and populating properties.
-- The `deserialize` method deserializes the `attire.xml` assets.
+- The `deserialize` method loads the `attire.xml` assets and set appearance attributes based on the XML definitions.